Organic Clothing Materials – Cotton, Hemp, Silk and Soy

 Recycled Soy Fabric Fiber

 Known as “vegetarian cashmere”, soy protein fiber is soft and supple with luxurious luster and elegant drape.
-It has a cashmere feel only smoother.
+It has a cashmere feel, but is smoother on the surface.
 The moisture absorption is similar to that of cotton but its ventilation is superior.

 How its made: